melezhik/Tomty/README.md

 To list all the tests just say `tomty --list`

-This command will list all test scenarios.
+This command will list all tests.

 # Tomty cli